 For example, the other party may try to obtain information from you through a process called “Discovery”.
-This can include anything from medical records, pay stubs, tax records, your sworn testimony, the sworn testimony of witnesses, insurance information and other documentation.
+This can include anything from medical records, pay stubs, tax records, your sworn testimony, the sworn testimony of witnesses, insurance information, and other documentation.
 If you hire your own attorney, he or she will know what to object to, and which information to keep confidential when producing records.

 In addition, the other party’s attorney or claims adjustor may contact you in attempts to settle the claim.
 They may sometimes sound friendly and likable.
 This doesn’t mean that it’s ok to proceed with a conversation.
-At the end of the day, their job is to safeguard their client’s interest.
+At the end of the day, their job is to safeguard their client’s interests.
 Anything you say can later be used against you.
 On the other hand, if you have your own attorney, all communications must be conducted through them, so there would be no chance of you unwittingly saying something that could affect your case negatively.

 Finally, even if you believe that the accident was your fault, you should still avoid talking to the other party’s attorney and consult with your own.
-This is because Florida is a Comparative Negligence jurisdiction.
-This means that even if you’re at fault, if the other party contributed in some way to the accident, their ability to recover damages from you will be reduced by their own percentage of negligence.
+This is because Florida is a comparative negligence jurisdiction.
+This means that even if you’re at fault if the other party contributed in some way to the accident, their ability to recover damages from you will be reduced by their own percentage of negligence.

-Reality is that even though you were the one in the accident, there’s a chance you don’t have the full story.
-Accidents happen so fast that it’s easy to forget the seemingly insignificant details.
+The reality is that even though you were the one in the accident, there’s a chance you don’t have the full story.
+Accidents happen so fast that it’s easy to forget seemingly insignificant details.
 An attorney can help you gather all of the specifics by obtaining witness testimony, surveillance footage (if available), expert testimony, and any additional records that may be necessary to get the full picture.
 Once you have all of the information, your attorney can explain your options and which would benefit you the most.